thorvg/thorvg/README.md

 ThorVG offers great flexibility in building its binary.
 Besides serving as a general graphics engine, it can be configured as a compact Lottie animation playback library with specific build options:

 ```
-$meson setup builddir -Dloaders="lottie"
+$meson setup builddir -Dloaders="lottie, ..."
 ```

-Alternatively, to support additional bitmap image formats:
+Alternatively, to enable all loaders available for Lottie:

 ```
-$meson setup builddir -Dloaders="lottie, png, jpg, webp"
+$meson setup builddir -Dloaders="all"
 ```

-Please note that ThorVG supports Lottie Expressions by default.
-Lottie Expressions are small JavaScript code snippets that can be applied to animated properties in your Lottie animations, evaluating to a single value.
-This is an advanced feature in the Lottie specification and may impact binary size and performance, especially when targeting small devices such as MCUs.
-If this feature is not essential for your requirements, you can disable it using the `extra` build option in ThorVG:
+Lottie Expressions are small JavaScript code snippets that can be applied to animated properties and evaluated to a single value.
+Expressions are an advanced feature that is not currently part of the official Lottie specification and may increase binary size or affect performance, especially on small devices such as MCUs.
+ThorVG disables expression support by default; enable it explicitly with the `extra` build option when required:

 ```
-$meson setup builddir -Dloaders="lottie" -Dextra=""
+$meson setup builddir -Dloaders="lottie" -Dextra="lottie_exp, ..."
 ```

 The following code snippet demonstrates how to use ThorVG to play a Lottie animation.